 Before including scholastic honors and activities on your resume, critically evaluate them to assess their value to the position you seek.
 At this stage in your career, your experience section should comprise the bulk of your resume.

-Provide your bar status if you are applying for a legal position in which the bar is required, but keep the information to one line on your resume.
+Provide your bar status if you are applying for a legal position for which the bar is required, but keep the information to one line on your resume.
 List publications if the subject matter is relevant to the position you seek and/or your ability to write is important and not otherwise reflected on your resume.

-Click here to view samples of alumni resumes.
 For additional general resume advice, consult CDO's Introduction to Career Development.
 For resume advice specifically geared for academic positions, consult CDO's Entering the Law Teaching Market (YLS Version).
 Please contact our office at 203-432-1676 for password information.

 You are also welcome to schedule an appointment with a CDO counselor to discuss your resume draft and to gain feedback on it.